 Dispositions that Immigration Considers a Conviction

-• pleas of guilty or no contest accompanied by the imposition of courts costs (including pleas for “credit time served”);
+• pleas of guilty or no contest accompanied by the imposition of court costs (including pleas for “credit time served”);

 • any sentence that imposes a fine or court costs;